Yawn: Social function

 The relationship between yawn contagion and empathy is strongly supported by a 2011 behavioural study, conducted by Ivan Norscia and Elisabetta Palagi (University of Pisa, Italy).
 The study revealed that—among other variables such as nationality, gender, and sensory modality—only social bonding predicted the occurrence, frequency, and latency of yawn contagion.
 As with other measures of empathy, the rate of contagion was found to be greatest in response to kin, then friends, then acquaintances, and lastly strangers.
 Related individuals (r≥0.25) showed the greatest contagion, in terms of both occurrence of yawning and frequency of yawns.
 Strangers and acquaintances showed a longer delay in the yawn response (latency) compared to friends and kin.
 Hence, yawn contagion appears to be primarily driven by the emotional closeness between individuals.
 The social asymmetry in contagious yawning (with contagious yawning being more frequent between familiar subjects than between strangers) remains when only yawns that are heard, but not seen, are considered.
 This finding makes it unlikely that visual attentional biases are at the basis of the social asymmetry observed in contagious yawning.

 Two classes of yawning have been observed among primates.
 In some cases, the yawn is used as a threat gesture as a way of maintaining order in the primates' social structure.
 Specific studies were conducted on chimpanzees and stumptail macaques.
 A group of these animals was shown a video of other members of their own species yawning; both species yawned as well.
 This helps to partly confirm a yawn's "contagiousness".

 The Discovery Channel's show MythBusters also tested this concept.
-In their small-scale, informal study they concluded that yawning is contagious, although elsewhere the statistical significance of this finding has been disputed.
+In their small-scale, informal study they concluded that yawning is contagious.

 Gordon Gallup, who hypothesizes that yawning may be a means of keeping the brain cool, also hypothesizes that "contagious" yawning may be a survival instinct inherited from our evolutionary past.
 "During human evolutionary history, when we were subject to predation and attacks by other groups, if everybody yawns in response to seeing someone yawn the whole group becomes much more vigilant and much better at being able to detect danger."

 A study by the University of London has suggested that the "contagiousness" of yawns by a human will pass to dogs.
 The study observed that 21 of 29 dogs yawned when a stranger yawned in front of them but did not yawn when the stranger only opened his mouth.